«By 2030, one in six people globally will be aged 60 years or older, according to the WHO (World Health Organization)»

 associated cost benefits).

-different partnerships such as clinic establishment, care providers (general practitioners, medical
+as clinic establishment, care providers (general practitioners, medical specialists,

-sector transformation towards platforms enabling companies to efficiently build custom solutions
+health sector transformation towards platforms enabling companies to efficiently build custom

-puts the power to securely operate on healthcare data into the hands of the healthcare
+application puts the power to securely operate on healthcare data into the hands of the

-consumer and allows communication between patients and clinicians, integrating insurance
+healthcare consumer and allows communication between patients and clinicians, integrating

 «Nearly 90% of healthcare stakeholders believe APIs are mission-critical to their business strategies.»